htdbui/SQL4DS/Chapter4.md

 <code class="calibre16"> END</code>
 </pre>
-<p id="calibre_link-37" class="calibre8">This query will always evaluate to “Yes,” because 1=1 is always TRUE, and therefore the 2=2 conditional statement is never evaluated, even though it is also true.</p>
+<p id="calibre_link-37" class="calibre8">This query will always evaluate to ï¿½Yes,ï¿½ because 1=1 is always TRUE, and therefore the 2=2 conditional statement is never evaluated, even though it is also true.</p>
 <p id="calibre_link-38" class="calibre8">The
 <code class="calibre16">ELSE</code>
  part of the statement is optional, and that value or calculation result is returned if none of the conditional statements above it evaluate to TRUE.
 If the